 Marital agreements help get rid of worry, eliminate any confusion down the road and put both partners on the same page about their shared future.

 The marital agreement attorneys at our family law firm have extensive experience helping couples navigate and create postnuptial agreements.
 We offer candid counsel and can guide you through the process of drafting or challenging a postnuptial agreement.

 Although every couple’s situation is different, there are a few reasons that our clients regularly emphasize as reasons to create a postnuptial agreement.

 Those compelling reasons are:

-- The couple didn’t define their financial responsibilities and rights in a prenuptial agreement, and now wish to
+- The couple didn’t define their financial rights and responsibilities in a prenuptial agreement and now wish to do so

 - The couple wishes to make their own plan for equitable distribution in the event of a divorce, rather than having it decided for them by the courts

 - One or both parties wishes to secure financial support for children from a previous marriage or to segregate assets brought into their marriage from a prior relationship

 At our family law office, our experienced attorneys can work with you and your spouse to create a postnuptial agreement that reflects your shared financial situation and goals.

 Unlike prenuptial agreements, postnuptial agreements have additional legal requirements and burdens to meet when challenged.